Uwe Boll: Response

 On 27 April 2008, Boll responded to Bay's "not caring about Boll" comment.
 "To prove who is the better director", Boll offered to challenge Bay to a boxing match at Mandalay Bay in Las Vegas.
 If Bay accepted, the match would last for 12 rounds and would take place in September.
 In response to Boll's offer, Bay again posted a statement, this time saying:

 I never even heard his name till last week when he made threats and rants.
 The guy is a fucking idiot, making threats to me, Clooney, Eli Roth, says he has a doctorate—but uses the word "retard" in his vocabulary, come on.
 When you look at his videos, what is interesting are the backgrounds.
 I guess his low rent offices, with 15 year old 3/4 machines, archaic computers, this is just some dumb chump trying to get some fame when he has none, so he has to make YouTube lame quality anger rants.
 This guy just wants attention because he can't get any for the so called movies he makes.
 Nothing sadder when he had his screening in LA to an over half empty movie house.

 On 7 June 2015, Boll released a video on his YouTube account titled "fuck you all", targeting those who did not fund his last film, then tentatively titled Rampage 3, on Kickstarter as he was unable to secure enough funds.
 The video quickly became popular and has over 1.9 million views as of June 2021.

-On 20 October 2016, in an interview with the Toronto, Canada edition of Metro, Boll announced that Rampage: President Down, released a month earlier in September 2016, was his last film, citing market failures and funding difficulties.
+On 20 October 2016, in an interview with the Toronto edition of Metro, Boll announced that Rampage: President Down, released a month earlier in September 2016, was his last film, citing market failures and funding difficulties.
 In the film's final credits, Boll can be seen tipping his hat and walking away from the camera.
-Despite saying this, he has continued to direct movies.
+Boll would not make another film until he came out retirement in 2020.